WebDevEtc/BlogEtc/README.md

 **Note: this is a very old project.
 I haven't updated it for years.**

+Dependabot has alerts saying there are outdated dependancy with security issues.
+Please stop using this package, and upgrade your code to something else.

 **It is not compatible with recent version of Laravel.
 There are some forks of this package, please use one of those.**

 ---------------